The following are some of the more significant developments that were introduced in Maltese tax law during 2021:

-- The Malta Retirement Programme Rules were now extended to third country nationals
+- The Malta Retirement Programme Rules are now extended to third country nationals.

-- The Qualifying Employment in Aviation (Personal Tax) Rules are now applicable for five consecutive years from when one is first liable to income tax in Malta, also for third country nationals.
-Furthermore, a one-time extension of 5 years is available.
+- The Qualifying Employment in Aviation (Personal Tax) Rules are now applicable for five consecutive years from when one is first liable to income tax in Malta, as well as for third country nationals.
+Furthermore, a one-time extension of five years is available.